paulborile/clibs/libchannel/README.md

 # libch - a golang inspired channel library in C

-Connect producer / consumer threads with a thread safe channel
+Connect producer / consumer threads with a thread safe channel (only buffered at the moment)

 ```
     ...